sebastiandedeyne/sebastiandedeyne.com/content/posts/adding-backlinks-to-github-wikis.md

 Backlinks, or bi-directional liks, are becoming table-stakes for productivity apps since they've been popularized by [Roam](https://roamresearch.com).
 It's a simple concept: when you create a link from page A to page B, page B will also reference page A. With traditional hyperlinks, page B wouldn't know about page A unless you explicitly link it back.

 Backlinks allow a graph of knowledge to grow organically.
 When you create a doc for Orders, and mention Products, a Products page will be created or updated with a backlink.
-Even when not actively documenting Products, readers can get a high level idea of what they entail because of the linked references.
+Even when not actively documenting Products, readers can get an idea of what they entail because of the linked references.

 <!--more-->